cirruslabs/cirrus-ci-docs/docs/blog/posts/2022-11-07-sunsetting-intel-macos-instances.md

 the same even though there is now little "knowhow" because Apple liberated this knowledge with `Virtualization.Framework`.

 We decided to give it a try and build our own virtualization solution.
-Couple months later we open-sourced Tart and couple other tools to help everyone with automation need on Apple Silicon.
+Couple months later we open-sourced Tart and a couple other tools to help everyone with automation needs on Apple Silicon.
 One unique feature of Tart is integration with OCI-compatible container registries to Push/Pull virtual machines from them.
 It simplifies distribution of huge virtual machines to hundreds of Mac Minis because cloud container registries are super scalable.